osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/configuration/pi-adapter-for-azure-event-hubs-data-source-discovery.md

 ## Query parameters

-When including a query within your discovery, you can provide the parameters in the table that follows.
+When including a `query` within your discovery, you can add parameters from the table that follows.
 Separate the `EventHubNames` and `WaitTime` parameters with a semicolon (`;`).

 String item | Required | Description
 --|--|--
 `EventHubNames` | Required | Specifies one or more event hub as query targets during discovery.
-Discovery looks for the specified event hubs within the namespace set in the [Data source configuration](xref:PIAdapterForAzureEventHubsDataSourceConfiguration) using the `EventHubNamespaceConnectionString` parmeter.<br><br>&bull; When querying for more than one event hub, seperate each event hub with a comma (`,`).<br>&bull; The maximum number of event hubs that you can query is **ten**, as Microsoft Azure limits each namespace to ten event hubs.
+Discovery looks for the specified event hubs within the namespace set in the [Data source configuration](xref:PIAdapterForAzureEventHubsDataSourceConfiguration) using the `EventHubNamespaceConnectionString` parameter.<br><br>&bull; When querying for more than one event hub, seperate each event hub with a comma (`,`).<br>&bull; The maximum number of event hubs that you can query is **ten**, as Microsoft Azure limits each namespace to ten event hubs.
 `WaitTime` | Optional | Specifies the duration of the discovery.
 If you omit the `WaitTime` parameter, discovery defaults to one minute: `0.00:01:00`.<br><br>&bull; **Minimum value:** 30 seconds (`0.00:00:30`)<br>&bull; **Maximum value:** 7 days (`7.00:00:00`).
-This maximum is limited by Azure Event Hubs, as it retains messages for seven days.<br><br>**Note:** Discoveries with `WaitTimes` outside of the minimum and maximum values are considered invalid and will fail with the following message:<br><br>`Discovery operation failed: Exception type: ArgumentException.
+This maximum is limited by Azure Event Hubs, as it retains messages for seven days.<br><br>**Note:** Discoveries with `WaitTimes` outside of the minimum and maximum values are considered invalid and fail with the following message:<br><br>`Discovery operation failed: Exception type: ArgumentException.
 Message: Wait Time must be between 30 seconds and 7 days`.

 ## Query examples

-The following section contain several examples of Azure Event Hub queries.
-When creating a discovery request, include the Azure Event Hub query within the [request payload](xref:DiscoveryConfiguration#)
+The following section contains several examples of Azure Event Hub queries.
+When creating a discovery request, include the Azure Event Hub query within the request payload as shown in [Configure discovery](xref:DiscoveryConfiguration#configure-discovery).

 ### [Example 1: Single event hub](#tab/example-1)